verynifty/fastdapp/docs/docs/intro.md

 Get started with [the tutorial to build an ERC20 approval manager](https://docs.fastdapp.xyz/docs/tutorials/getting_started).

+If you prefer going with videos, check [how to build an ERC20 token staking app](https://docs.fastdapp.xyz/docs/tutorials/token_staking_video).

 :::info This is beta!

 This app, documentation and everything around is still in early stage.
 Join the conversation on Discord if you'd like to share feedback or contribute!